aws-samples/aws-workspaces-cloudformation-template/README.md

 **- WorkSpace Bundle (Bundle identification) -** This default is a format sample of bundle identification (must be changed)

-**- WorkSpace Directory (AD Connector / Managed AD / SimpleAD DirectoryId) -** This default is a format sample of DirectoryId (must be changed)
+**- WorkSpace Directory (AD Connector / Managed AD / Simple AD DirectoryId) -** This default is a format sample of DirectoryId (must be changed)

 **- WorkSpace Owner (login user of this domain)**